le-cds/shootemdead/README.md

 ![Screenshot](screenshot.png)

+Play [on itch.io](https://chrisdanger.itch.io/shoot-em-dead)!
+In your browser!
+Yay technology!

 ## Just Developer Things

 Are you a connoisseur of fine code?
 The `lib` folder contains code intended to be reused in other projects.
 This includes: